 Read on to know the dates and other important things about the most famous Australian festivals.

 1. Adelaide Festival

-First held in 2017, this gem has emerged as one of the biggest celebrations in Australia of art, capturing the imagination of audiences world over.
-It has a plethora of events, but most are centred around visual arts, dance forms, opera, cabaret, literature, classical and contemporary music, as well as new media.
+First held in 2017, one of the arts festivals in Australia, this gem has emerged as one of the biggest celebrations in Australia of art, capturing the imagination of audiences world over.
+It has a plethora of events, but most are centered around visual arts, dance forms, opera, cabaret, literature, classical and contemporary music, as well as new media.
 The festival has grown so huge that it has subsumed other cultural fests of the city – WOMADelaide and Adelaide’s Writers Week also now happen during this festival.

 Adelaide Festival 2019 Dates: 1st March – 19th March

 Go on a luxurious honeymoon trip to Australia and witness the best of marine life at the Great Barrier Reef.
 Indulge in Australia’s aquatic experiences, go for nature walks, and get the best of food & wine.
 Find the best honeymoon deals offered only on TravelTriangle.

 One of the country’s foremost platforms for budding as well as established stand up comics, this festival features performances that range from hilarious to beautiful stage art.
 The open mic competition has served as an introduction of the wider Aussie audience to the up-and-coming comics of the country.